Skip to main content

 The whole structure must be encrypted using the corresponding AES instance (TX for client -> server, RX for server -> client).

-The receiving peer must fetch the first 4 bytes, decrypt it into the length field and read exactly length bytes to get the full datagram.
+The receiving peer must fetch the first 4 bytes, decrypt it into the length field, and read exactly the length bytes to get the full datagram.
 The receiving peer may start to decrypt and process buffer earlier, but it must take into account that it may be corrupted, intentionally or occasionally.
 Datagram hash must be checked to ensure the integrity of the buffer.
 In case of failure, no new datagrams can be issued and the connection must be dropped.

 Communication details